Azure/azure-rest-api-specs/documentation/test-scenario/how-to/testScenarioWithDeploymentScripts.md

 - uploadUrl: Spring cloud SAS URI. runtime variables from `Apps_GetResourceUploadUrlGet_uploadUrl` step.
 - userAssignedIdentity: ManagedIdentity for deploymentScripts
 - scriptsContent: Powershell scripts to do upload task which is passed in from step variables.
-- keyVaultName: KeyVault name
-- storageAccountName: storageAccountName for prepared storage blob
-- blobUrl: helloWorld.jar blobUrl
+- blobUrl: helloWorld.jar blob SAS Url

 For more details about deploymentScripts, pls refer to [Use deploymentScripts in ARM template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deployment-script-template)